 This Alfred Hitchcock spoof loosely follows the plot of Hitchcock’s "Rear Window".
 The play features a New York couple, Jeff and Marnie, as they enter a challenging phase of their relationship when they believe they see their neighbor kill his wife.
 Once the wife goes 'missing', suspicion spreads as the couple and their neighbors sneak in and out of the apartment.
 Among multiple door-slammings, body-snatchings and a frantic flashlight chase scene, two questions remain.
 Who killed Lila Larswald?
 And…if she’s not dead...then who is?

-An original film project that will be filmed during the fall 2015 semester. official trailer on youtube
+An original film project filmed during the fall 2015 semester. official trailer on youtube

 A lively college student undergoing experimental treatment for schizophrenia must solve the murder of her friend.
 While under optogenetic treatment, Lorraine, searches through real clues and those imagined, to discover who killed her friend.
 Her suspects are ex-boyfriends, jealous girls and her own father.